DreamWorks Logo

 DreamWorks Animation Logo 2004-2006

-The inspiration for the crescent moon concept is Steven Spielberg, the visualizer of the idea is the artist Robert Hunt, and the final designer is Industrial Light & Magic.
-Instead of an adult fisherman, the author suggested portraying his son, and the customers liked this idea the most because the child looked harmonious.
+The concept of the crescent moon was inspired by Steven Spielberg and visualized by artist Robert Hunt, with Industrial Light & Magic as the final designer.
+Instead of an adult fisherman, the author suggested depicting his son, and this idea appealed most to the clients because the child looked harmonious.

 2007 – 2018